Daher al-Umar: Confrontations and respite with Damascus

-Zahir's rise coincided with that of the Azm family, whose members governed Damascus Eyalet for over a quarter century, beginning with Isma'il Pasha al-Azm in 1725.
-The Azms often attempted to expand their control to the provinces of Tripoli and Sidon.
-Isma'il Pasha's brother, Sulayman Pasha al-Azm, became governor of Sidon in 1733, before taking up office in Damascus the following year.
-He opposed Zahir's buildup of power on the borders of his province and encroachments into the Nablus Sanjak.
-More alarming to the governor than Zahir's activities in Palestine were his incursions east of the Jordan River.
-In 1737 and 1738, he had launched raids into the Golan Heights and the Hauran plain, and attacked Damascus city.
-For threatening Damascus, the imperial government determined Zahir was a threat to the all-important Hajj pilgrim caravan to Mecca, which was annually marshaled in Damascus and traditionally led by its governor.
-With Constantinople's sanction, Sulayman Pasha launched an abortive attack against Zahir in 1738.
-The Banu Saqr then captured his brother, Salih, and handed him over to Sulayman Pasha, who executed him, further embittering Zahir toward the Saqr.
-Sulayman Pasha renewed his efforts to suppress the Zaydans in 1741, enlisting his nephew, Ibrahim Pasha of Sidon, who was defeated by Zahir near Acre.
+Daher's rise coincided with that of the Azm family, whose members governed Damascus for over a quarter century starting in 1725.
+Sulayman Pasha al-Azm opposed Daher's buildup of power on the borders of his province and encroachments into Nablus Sanjak.
+More alarming to Sulayman Pasha than Daher's activities in Palestine were his incursions east of the Jordan River.
+In 1737 and 1738, Daher launched raids into the Jawlan (Golan) and Hauran, and attacked Damascus city.
+The imperial government in Constantinople determined Daher was a threat to the all-important Hajj pilgrim caravan to Mecca, which was annually marshaled in Damascus and traditionally led by its governor.
+With imperial sanction, Sulayman Pasha launched an abortive attack against Daher in 1738.
+The Saqr then captured his brother, Salih, and handed him to Sulayman Pasha, who executed him, embittering Daher.
+Sulayman Pasha renewed his efforts to suppress the Zayadina in 1741, enlisting his nephew, Ibrahim Pasha of Sidon, who was defeated by Daher near Acre.